 Q1.
 How do I apply for the Honours program?

-Applications will be available online via Sydney Courses from 6th August 2014.
+Applications will be available online via Sydney Courses from semester 2, 2015, for 2016 academic year.
 All information on the application process and timelines will also be made available via Sydney Courses.

 Q2.
 How can I search for a research supervisor and project?